Paul Richardson (priest): Anglican ministry

 He was the Bishop of Aipo Rongo in the Anglican Church of Papua New Guinea from 1987 to 1995 when he was translated to the Diocese of Wangaratta in the Anglican Church of Australia.
 From 1998 to 16 January 2010 he was the Assistant Bishop of Newcastle in the Church of England.

 Roman Catholic ministry

 In January 2010, Richardson was received into the Roman Catholic Church.
-He was re-ordained as a Roman Catholic priest in 2011.
+He was ordained as a Roman Catholic priest in 2011.